track-asia/trackasia-native/platform/linux/README.md

 # Linux

-This guide explains how to get started building and running MapLibre Native on Linux.
+This guide explains how to get started building and running Trackasia Native on Linux.
 The guide focusses on **Debian 11**, but should be adaptible to other distributions.
-The build process should give you a set of `.a` files that you can use to include MapLibre Native in other C++ projects, as well as a set of executables that you can run to render map tile images and test the project.
+The build process should give you a set of `.a` files that you can use to include Trackasia Native in other C++ projects, as well as a set of executables that you can run to render map tile images and test the project.

 ## Prerequisites